LizenzFass78851/linuxscripts/armbian-rdp-rpitc-lite/README.md

 # Armbian RDP RPITC (Lite)
-this is a small script that loads the rpitc data on an armbian installation (can be used both with and without a desktop) and from it a mini thinclient with currently nothing but xfreerdp to use an armbian-enabled device as a thinclient to connect to a e.g. terminal server (windows desktop) or similar.
+this is a small script that loads the rpitc data on an armbian installation (can be used only with xfce desktop) and from it a mini thinclient with currently nothing but xfreerdp to use an armbian-enabled device as a thinclient to connect to a e.g. terminal server (windows desktop) or similar.
-##### only applicable to ubuntu based armbian
+##### only applicable to ubuntu based armbian with xfce desktop
-##### as armbian desktop image (if no console only images are desired) only xfce desktop

 ### to run the following: